mehtajaghvi/usb-development-board/doc/getting_started.rst

      :height: 50
      :width: 50

- Not just a faulty diode value can get you crazy for your circuit won't detect ,resistor can be the culprit too.Like in case by chance you use 15k instead of 1.5k ,wondering how,its just a matter of seeing red band as orange and orange as red in super excitement may be.Ya ,I made this terrible mistake too.
+ Not just a faulty diode value can drive you crazy,for your circuit won't detect ,resistor can be the culprit too.Like in case by chance you use 15k instead of 1.5k ,wondering how,its just a matter of seeing red band as orange and orange as red in super excitement may be.Ya ,I made this terrible mistake too.
 Learn from it.Many people have used 1.8K and few nearby resistor values so just in case you are short of 1.5k then you might use other values without much ado.

 - 2x68 ohm